Yorick20022/Automation-Script/README.md

 ## What does it do?

 - Sets static IP + DNS
-- Creates a directory + a file for the autorization of DHCP
+- Creates a directory and a file for the autorization of DHCP
-- Installs WinSCP and Firefox using Chocolatey
+- Installs WinSCP and FireFox using Chocolatey
 - Installs DHCP
 - Registers a scheduled task that runs without terminal to trigger DHCP authorization
-- Install ADDS, DNS and promotes to Domain Controller
+- Installs ADDS, DNS and promotes to Domain Controller